abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 ## Cd

-  * Cd.in: Default version with (4d, 5s) in valence.
+  * Cd.in: version with (4d, 5s) in valence.
 Has ghost at +73 Ha

   * Cd-sp.in: (4s, 4p, 4d, 5s) in valence
-    Recommended for GS.
+    Default version.
 Can be used for GW.

 ## In
   PROBLEMATIC?